estuary/flow/site/docs/reference/authentication.md

    flowctl auth token --token=<copied-token>
    ```

-The token will expire after a prolonged period of inactivity.
+The token will expire after a predetermined duration.
 Generate a new token using the web application and re-authenticate.

 ## Provisioning roles